-You will be given a statement such as: How true is each statement below about you in relation to your behaviour at work?
-You will be given four different statements and you have to rate them on a five option true-based scale with the most being very true and the least being completely untrue.
-There are 160 of these statements in regards to different behavioural trends.
-Learn more about personality tests
+You are given a statement, such as 'How true is each statement below in relation to your behaviour at work?'
+You are then given four different statements that you must rate on a five-option, true-based scale.
+There are 160 of these statements, all relating to different behavioural trends.
+Learn more about Talent Q's personality tests.

 Talent Q and other trademarks are the property of their respective trademark holders.
 None of the trademark holders are affiliated with JobTestPrep or this website.